isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Sembawang Heritage Ambassadors.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a)    Able to communicate in English and walk for 2 hours continuously.<br>
+			a)    Able to communicate in English and walk for 2 hours at a time.<br>
 			b) Min.age : 15
 		</td>
 	</tr>